ARpattern/ar-interaction-patterns/README.md

-# ar-interaction-patterns
+# AR Interaction Patterns

+Welcome to the AR Interaction Design Pattern Library!
-A collection of AR interaction design patterns for HoloLens-based museum experiences
+This site documents interaction design patterns for augmented reality experiences in cultural heritage, particularly using HoloLens devices.

+Explore the sidebar to see available patterns.